East Greenwich, Rhode Island: Demographics

-There were 4,960 households, out of which 36.2% had children under the age of 18 living with them, 61.5% were married couples living together, 7.9% had a female householder with no husband present, and 28.6% were non-families.
-24.2% of all households were made up of individuals, and 9.7% had someone living alone who was 65 years of age or older.
-The average household size was 2.58 and the average family size was 3.12.
+There were 5,281 households, out of which 38.5% had children under the age of 18 living with them, 64.6% were married couples living together, 17.3% had a female householder with no spouse present, and 12.5% had a male householder with no spouse present.
+11.2% of all households were made up of individuals, and 8.9% had someone living alone who was 65 years of age or older.
+The average household size was 2.67 and the average family size was 3.16.

-In the town, the population was spread out, with 27.5% under the age of 18, 4.6% from 18 to 24, 26.6% from 25 to 44, 27.7% from 45 to 64, and 13.6% who were 65 years of age or older.
-The median age was 40 years.
-For every 100 females, there were 93.8 males.
-For every 100 females age 18 and over, there were 89.5 males.
+In the town, the population was spread out, with 26.7% under the age of 18, 5.3% from 18 to 24, 22.3% from 25 to 44, 28.2% from 45 to 64, and 17.5% who were 65 years of age or older.
+The median age was 42 years.

-The median income for a household in the town was $98,063, and the median income for a family was $130,221.
-Males had a median income of $101,578 versus $90,934 for females.
-The per capita income for the town was $58,593.
-About 2.5% of families and 4.7% of the population were below the poverty line, including 4.1% of those under age 18 and 7.0% of those age 66 or over.
+The median income for a household in the town was $149,577, and the median income for a family was $198,007.
+The per capita income for the town was $77,660.
+About 5.0% of the population were below the poverty line, including 2.4% of those under age 18 and 4.9% of those age 65 or over.

 In 2012–2016, according to the Rhode Island Department of Labor, the median family income was $142,648, the highest in Rhode Island.

 East Greenwich and the adjacent Warwick neighborhoods of Cowesett and Potowomut are served by several media outlets: East Greenwich News (daily) East Greenwich Patch (daily), The East Greenwich Pendulum (weekly), The North East Independent (weekly) and East Greenwich magazine (monthly).

 Government

 In the Rhode Island Senate, East Greenwich is split in terms of representation.
 Most of the town is in the 35th District, currently represented by Democrat Bridget Valverde, while a tiny sliver of the northwestern quadrant of the town is in the 33rd District, which is currently represented by Democrat Leonidas P. Raptakis.
 In the Rhode Island House of Representatives, East Greenwich is in the 30th district represented by Democrat Justine Caldwell.
-At the federal level, all of East Greenwich is included in Rhode Island's 2nd congressional district and is represented by Democrat James R. Langevin.
+At the federal level, all of East Greenwich is included in Rhode Island's 2nd congressional district and is represented by Democrat Seth Magaziner.

 In presidential elections, East Greenwich is one of the very few towns in deep blue Rhode Island that has a tendency to lean Republican.
 Barack Obama managed to carry the town by just over 4.5 points in the Democratic wave year of 2008 and in 2020, Joe Biden won East Greenwich by just over 23 points, marking the best performance for a Democratic presidential nominee in the town in over three decades.
-Biden also became the first major party candidate to win over 60% of the vote in the town since also then vice president George H. W. Bush.
+Biden also became the first major party candidate to win over sixty percent of the vote in the town since also then vice president George H. W. Bush.